A variant of a Dwyer-Kan theorem for model categories: Homotopy model structure

-By \cite[Theorem~5.3]{Raventos}, $\cal H$-equivalences are precisely the local equivalences with respect to the fibrant homotopy functors.
-Since our construction is very simple, we can see immediately that $\cal H$-equivalences, i.e., maps rendered into the projective weak equivalences by the functor $\cal H$, are precisely the fibrant-projective weak equivalences of small functors, \cite[Def.~3.2]{Duality}, i.e., the natural transformations of functors inducing weak equivalences of fibrant objects.
+By \cite[Proposition~4.3]{Raventos}, in any model category $\cat M$ equipped with a homotopy idempotent functor $L\colon \cat M\to \cat M$, the class of $L$-equivalences (the maps rendered by $L$ into weak equivalences) coincides with the class of the local equivalences (the class of maps simplicially orthogonal to the $L$-local objects), therefore $\cal H$-equivalences are precisely the local equivalences with respect to the fibrant homotopy functors.
+Since our construction is very simple, we can see immediately that $\cal H$-equivalences, i.e., maps rendered into projective weak equivalences by the functor $\cal H$, are precisely the fibrant-projective weak equivalences of small functors, \cite[Def.~3.2]{Duality}, i.e., the natural transformations of functors inducing weak equivalences of fibrant objects.

 It remains to verify that our localization construction satisfies the conditions A1-A3 of \cite[Theorem~9.3]{Bou:telescopic}.
 The projective model structure on the category $\sS^{\cat A}$ of small functors is proper by \cite[Theorem~3.6]{Duality}, since \sS is a right proper model category and a strongly left proper monoidal model category, \cite[Definition~4.5]{DRO:enriched}.